djizco/react-boilerplate/README.md

 * Webpack conveniently bundles your code for you.
 * Babel lets you use ES6/7 features.
-* Hot Module Reloading for JS and CSS makes development quick and easy.
 * CSS pre-processor setup for LESS and SASS lets you keep your styles clean and organized.
 * ESLint helps you maintain a high level of code quality.
-* Jest and Enzyme give you a robust testing frame work to make sure your code works.
+* Jest gives you a robust testing frame work to make sure your code works.

 ## Code Structure